Education in India

-Bachelor of Science and Bachelor of Legislative Law (Hons)
+Bachelor of Science and Bachelor of Legislative Law (Honors)

-B.Sc.
-L.L.B.
-(Hons.) or Bachelor of Science and Bachelor of Legislative Law (Hons.) is an undergraduate Law Double Degree Integrated Course.
+B.Sc LLB (Hons) or Bachelor of Science and Bachelor of Legislative Law Honors is an undergraduate Law Double Degree Integrated Course.
 It is a combination of the study of Law and Science with Honors.
-B.Sc.
-LL.B., with Honors provides an integrated understanding of the Principles of Science and Law in their entirety than in specified areas.
-B.Sc. stands for Bachelor of Science, while L.L.B. stands for Bachelor of Law.
+B.Sc LLB, with Honours, provides an integrated understanding of the Principles of Science and Law in their entirety than in specified areas.
+B.Sc stands for Bachelor of Science, while LLB stands for Bachelor of Law.
 It is a set of categorized rules and regulations under which any society or country is governed.
-By Honors it is meant that it is a Higher Academic Standard Course requiring in-depth study of the subjects.
-It also means that one has to study more number of subjects as compared to a Simple B.Sc.
-LL.B.
-Course.
-The honors course is ranked above the Simple, Pass, General or Ordinary Bachelors Course.
+By Honours, it is meant that it is a Higher Academic Standard Course requiring in-depth study of the subjects.
+It also means that one has to study a number of subjects as compared to a Simple B.Sc LLB course.
+The honours course is ranked above the Simple, Pass, General or Ordinary Bachelors Course.
 It is called an Integrated Course because its course curriculum involves the study of Science along with the in-depth study of law and legislature.
-B.Sc.
-LL.B.
-(Hons.) is a five Years Course with 10 Semesters.
+B.Sc LLB (Hons) is a five Years Course with 10 Semesters.
 The maximum duration to clear the course is a period of 8 (eight) years from the date of admission to the First Semester Course.
 The medium of instruction is mostly English unless specified.

-• The basic eligibility criteria for pursuing B.Sc.
-L.L.B.
-(Hons.)
-Course is Pass in the Higher Secondary School Examination (10+2) system in Science Stream with aggregate not less than 50% of the total marks or an equivalent examination such as 11+1, ‘A’ level in Senior School Leaving certificate course) from a recognized University of India or outside or from a Senior Secondary Board or equivalent, constituted or recognized by the Union or by a State Government or from any equivalent institution from a foreign country recognized by the government of that country.
+• The basic eligibility criteria for pursuing a B.Sc LLB (Hons) course is a Pass in the Higher Secondary School Examination (10+2) system in Science Stream with an aggregate not less than 50% of the total marks or an equivalent examination such as 11+1, ‘A’ level in Senior School Leaving certificate course) from a recognized University of India or outside or from a Senior Secondary Board or equivalent, constituted or recognized by the Union or by a State Government or from any equivalent institution from a foreign country recognized by the government of that country.
 These regulations can be varied but are mostly similar in almost all institutes.

-• Applicants who have obtained + 2 Higher Secondary Pass Certificate or First Degree Certificate after prosecuting studies in distance or correspondence method shall also be considered as eligible for admission
+• Applicants who have obtained +2 Higher Secondary Pass Certificate or First-Degree Certificate after prosecuting studies in distance or correspondence method shall also be considered eligible for admission

 • Admission to the First Year of the 5-Year B.Sc., LL.B.
-Honors Degree Program is made strictly on merit, based on the Entrance Examination.
-An interview maybe conducted as well.
+Honours Degree Program is made strictly on merit, based on the Entrance Examination.
+An interview may be conducted as well.

-• National-level Common Law Admission Test (CLAT) / State Level Law Entrance test scores are accepted, they provide extra weight-age in some institutes, while in others, these are not mandatory.
+• National-level Common Law Admission Test (CLAT) / State Level Law Entrance test scores are accepted, they provide extra weight in some institutes, while in others, these are not mandatory.

-• The maximum age for seeking admission into a stream of integrated Bachelor of law degree program, is limited to 20 (twenty) years in case of general category of applicants and to 22 (twenty two) years in case of applicants from SC, ST and other Backward communities.
+• The maximum age for seeking admission into a stream of integrated Bachelor of law degree programs is limited to 20 (twenty) years in the case of the general category of applicants and to 22 (twenty-two) years in the case of applicants from SC, ST, and other Backward communities.

-• The maximum age for seeking admission into a stream of Three Years Bachelor Degree Course in Law, is limited to 30 (Thirty) years and 35 (Thirty Five) years for the applicants belonging to SC or ST or any other backward communities.
+• The maximum age for seeking admission into a stream of Three Years Bachelor’s Degree Course in Law is limited to 30 (Thirty) years and 35 (Thirty-Five) years for the applicants belonging to SC or ST or any other backward communities.

 • Most of the institutes reserve a certain number of seats for foreign candidates.

-• Certain numbers of seats are also reserved for Scheduled Caste and Scheduled Tribes, along with reservation for Persons with Disability.
+• Certain numbers of seats are also reserved for Scheduled Caste and Scheduled Tribes, along with reservations for Persons with Disability.

 • Candidates awaiting results of the qualifying examination can also appear for the test on condition that they produce proof of having passed the qualifying examination with the prescribed marks at the time of interview.